mgks/Android-SmartWebView/README.md

 **A personal note:** `You all must keep up with programming.
 It's sometimes difficult and sometimes easy but fun afterall, you can create your own world with programming and that's the beauty of it.
 So, all the best for your next creation.`

-SWV is initially developed by **[Ghazi Khan (me)](https://github.com/mgks)**, but coming this far wouldn't be possible without the people who contributed to this project.
+This project was initially developed by **[Ghazi Khan](https://github.com/mgks)**, but coming this far wouldn't be possible without the people who contributed to this project.

 [![Profile](https://forthebadge.com/images/badges/built-with-love.svg)](https://github.com/mgks)